niallmcc/som/README.md

 This code is released under the [MIT license](LICENSE)

+## Acknowledgements

+Nicola Martin contributed code to use the CUPY library to run this code on GPU

 ## Installation

 Clone this repo and install it into a new conda environment (requires conda or miniconda)